stanford-cs248/project/README.md

 * Optional: a list of dependencies that your project will be based on.
 This might mean starter code you've already found on the internet (or from one of the CS248 assignments).
 Or a technical paper/publication/blog post that you will use as a reference.
 It might mean datasets or models that you've already found online.
 We just want to clearly understand what you are starting with.

-## Project Video and Report Submission
+## Project Report and Video Submission

-The final project report and demonstration video is due Thur March 19st, at 11:59 PM.  **You cannot use late days for the final project!**
+The final project report and accompanying demonstration video is due Thu March 19th, at 11:59 PM.  **You cannot use late days for the final project!**

+### Report Handin ###

 The report should brief, but sufficient to convey everything you did.
 In general this can be done in 2-3 pages.
 It's fine to go above this limit, especially if its due to including good pictures of our results.
 Remember, the main point of the write up is to give the staff an overview of what the functionality you have implemented and its technical complexity.
 Self-selected projects should take care to really explain what was done.
-(This is of course simpler for students that implement the Cardinal3D animation project or extensions to Assignments 1 or 3.)

-Overall the final handin should be a zip file that includes the following components:
+Overall the final writeup handin should be a zip file submitted on canvas that includes the following components:

 1. __Your writeup__, in pdf format, called WRITEUP.PDF which includes:
  * Your name(s)